-The Bachelor of Science in Biotechnology program trains students in many disciplines including genetics, biochemistry and molecular biology and prepares them for entry into health sciences and analytical/research laboratories.
-Graduates possess the skills to perform laboratory tests using standardized laboratory procedures.
+The Bachelor of Science in Biotechnology program trains students in many disciplines including genetics, biochemistry and molecular biology and prepares them for entry into health sciences and

 Graduates of the program will have completed the prerequisites necessary to be successful in graduate programs in the sciences.
 However, a Bachelor of Science in Biotechnology can also be a program for individuals who wish to work in laboratory settings and other occupations.